Eastern Christian monasticism: Syrian monasticism

 The monastics of Armenia, Chaldea, and of the Syrian countries in general were influenced by neither the ecclesiastical nor imperial authority of Byzantium, and continued those observances which were known among them from the time of St. Anthony.

-Monasticism was very popular in early Syrian and Mesopotamian Christianity, and originally all monks and nuns there were hermits.
-Members of the covenant, an early monastic community was active since the 3rd century in Edessa and its environs.
-About 350 Mar Awgin founded the first cenobitic monastery of Mesopotamia on Mt.
-Izla above the city of Nisibis and monastic communities began to thrive.
+Monasticism was very popular in early Syrian and Mesopotamian Christianity, and originally all monks and nuns there were hermits, like the notable Isaac of Nineveh.
+Members of the Covenant, an early monastic community was active since the 3rd century in Edessa and its environs.
+About 350 Mar Awgin founded the first cenobitic monastery of Mesopotamia on Mount Izla above the city of Nisibis and monastic communities began to thrive.
 An important personality was Saint Simeon Stylites, an ascetic who lived for 37 years on pillar close to Aleppo.
 A monastery was later founded around the column where he had lived.